-We already know that disabled people are much less likely to take part in sport or activity than many other groups.
+We already know that disabled people are much less likely to take part in sport or physical activity than many other groups.

 To better understand this population group, and to support people who work in the sport and activity sector to reach and engage disabled people, we’ve created a suite of resources – Mapping Disability.